Axionlike-particle generation by laser-plasma interaction: Introduction

-In this article, we investigate the generation of axion's flux in a three-wave mixing between the strong quasi-static electric fields in plasma and an ultrahigh power optical laser or a strong x-ray free-electron laser (XFEL).
-The calculation is based on a semiclassical method of the ``a\textgamma\textgamma'' process that treats axion field as a modification to Maxwell's equations and utilizes electromagnetic field as a source in axion's wave equation.
-Two models of static electric fields will be examined.
-The first is a planar model where the electric field is like the one within two separated charged planes, which appears in the laser-plasma target normal sheath \cite{Clark_00, Pukhov_01} or a light pressure compressed foil \cite{Shen_01}.
+In this article, we investigate the generation of ALP's flux in a three-wave mixing between the strong quasi-static electric background fields in plasma and a x-ray free-electron laser (XFEL) probe field \cite{EUXFEL2017,Lu2018,SHINE_XFEL2014,Yan2019,Huang2020}.
+The calculation is based on the ``$a\gamma\gamma$'' process that treats ALP field as a scattering material for light field and utilizes electromagnetic field as the source term in ALP's wave equation.
+Two geometric designs of the background static electric fields are examined.
+The first is a planar model where the electric field is built between two electrode planes, which appears in the laser-plasma target normal sheath \cite{Clark_00, Pukhov_01} or a light pressure compressed foil \cite{Shen_01}.
 The second is a model with cylindrical symmetry which can be found inside a laser-plasma wakefield \cite{Tajima_79} or around a well-collimated charged particle beam.
-We will give details of axion-photon interaction models in Sec. \ref{sec:model}, and proceed the discussion in the choice of probe and the construction of background in Sec. \ref{sec:scheme}.
-Although we base our calculations on a specific kind of field structure, the results can be applied to other kinds of designs, like the tight-focused lasers.
+We will give details of ALP-photon interaction models in \sref{sec:model}, and proceed with applications of the models in field formation, detailed estimations, and discussions and in \sref{sec:scheme}.
+Although we base our calculations on specific kinds of field structures, the methods can be applied to other kinds of designs, such as changing the probe's waveband from x-ray to microwave or visible light.